 We were stuck in an unhealthy family system that became toxic

 In 2008, I became dangerously thin.
 Nothing I ate would digest properly.
 Over a short period of time, I lost thirty pounds.
 Many tests were done.
 The final diagnosis was Crohn’s disease.
 After another round of tests, the doctors wanted to take out my colon.

 I would have to have a bag attached to the outside of my body for the rest of my life, an ileostomy.
 The doctor informed me it would be irreversible because of the extensive damage.

 At this point, I decided I could no longer handle being a part of my family of origin.

 I had stuffed all my emotions over the last forty years and could no longer control how I felt.
-The relationship with my parents had become toxic to me.
+My relationship with my parents had become toxic to me.
 I knew I had to get away.
 In 2009, my husband, children and I left my family of origin.
-I became estranged.